Evergreen content stays relevant and drives traffic to your site, over a long period of time. Unlike other posts, it never becomes obsolete.

 You'll often hear the advice to create evergreen, timeless content for great success in blogging.

-Evergreen content is something that’s opposite.
+Evergreen content is something that's opposite.
 It is the content that remains fresh, as long as the internet exists.
 You just need to create evergreen content, and it will be relevant to date.
 It is meant for long-term success.
-How cool was that?
+How cool is that?

 A word about niche…